 In the early stages, our aim is to teach children to read.
-We achieve this through the reading scheme, Oxford Reading Tree.
-This scheme aids the children towards independence in four areas; decoding the printed word, this also includes the teaching of phonics, understanding of reading, gaining information through reading and enjoyment of reading.
+We achieve this through the use of banded reading books.
+This approach aids the children towards independence in four areas; decoding the printed word, this also includes the teaching of phonics, understanding of reading, gaining information through reading and enjoyment of reading.
 As children move from learning to read to reading to learn, children's novels, class texts and non-fiction texts are used to develop a range of skills.
 Throughout all stages Higher Order Reading Skills are being developed through different types of questioning and tasks.
 Children will also carry out book studies to develop critical and analytical skills and encourage discussion about different types of literature.
+Accelerated Reader has been introduced recently for P4-7 children.
+This online tool allows learners to develop reading comprehension skills.
+Writing